top of page

 1. How do we make sure trees get planted?

-The most important criteria are trust and transparency.
+The most important criteria for us are trust and transparency.

 Trees reboot the ecosystem.
 They help fight erosion, provide shade and nutrients, help retain humidity… Then, invertebrates, birds, and primates come back.
 Life comes back.

-They planted and protected over 977 million trees over 280 planting sites in 10 countries.
+veritree has already planted and protected over 100 million trees in the last 10 years.

-Here’s a video showing their work in more detail.
+Here's a video presenting their work in Kenya.

 We wanted to avoid monoculture and create a rich ecosystem.